 Dong Ho Painting Village

 Dong Ho Village is located on the banks of the Duong River in Thuan Thanh District, and has long been a part of the spiritual life of Vietnamese people with folk paintings imbued with national identity.
-Dong Ho paintings are not drawn based on inspiration but use wood engravings to print paintings.
+Dong Ho paintings are not drawn based on inspiration but are printed using wood engravings.

 To have sophisticated engravings, there must be a model painter with high technical skills.
 The painting must be printed on fine Do papers.
-Colors for painting are obtained from such natural materials as half-baked bricks and ashes of some kinds of leaves and roots.
+Colors for painting are obtained from natural materials such as half-baked bricks and ashes of certain leaves and roots.

-In order to make the glittering background for Do papers, the artisan burns scallop shells to a kind of powder which is refined and mix with resin, and then the mixture is pasted on the paper sheet which will be used for painting.
+To create the glittering background for Do papers, the artisan burns scallop shells into a powder, which is refined and mixed with resin, and then the mixture is applied to the paper sheet, which will be used for painting.

-Dong Ho’s painting have conventional layouts, contents, and colors.
-For a large part, the painting reflex wishes for peace, happiness and prosperity.
-Some paintings focus on animals such as cows, pigs, dogs, and cats, which are familiar with farming life of Vietnamese.
+Dong Ho’s paintings have conventional layouts, contents, and colors.
+For a large part, the painting reflects wishes for peace, happiness, and prosperity.
+Some paintings focus on animals such as cows, pigs, dogs, and cats, which are familiar to Vietnamese farmers.
 Particularly, such topics as “catching coconuts”, “mice’s wedding”, and “jealousy” always attract tourists at home and abroad.

-In the past, the villagers just made paintings before Tet Holiday (Lunar New Year’s Day).
-Nowadays, tourist can by painting at anytime in the year.
+In the past, the villagers just made paintings before the Tet Holiday (Lunar New Year’s Day).
+Nowadays, tourists can buy paintings at any time of the year.

 Phu Lang Pottery Village

-Phu Lang Pottery Village, Que Vo District, was recognized as a National Intangible Cultural Heritage in 2016.
-In Phu Lang, it is easy to see images of pottery products lining the village roads, alleys, and hamlets.
+Phu Lang Pottery Village, located in Phu Lang Commune, was recognized as a National Intangible Cultural Heritage in 2016.
+In Phu Lang, it is easy to see pottery lining the village roads, alleys, and hamlets.
 In addition to household products such as jars, pots, and vats, Phu Lang pottery is also used for interior and exterior decoration…

-The highlight of Phu Lang pottery is the use of the embossed method in the form of carving, with natural, durable, and unique glaze colors.
+The highlight of Phu Lang pottery is the use of the embossed carving method, with natural, durable, and unique glaze colors.
 The shape of the pottery is rustic but strong, containing the pristine beauty of earth and fire.

 Tho Ha rice paper

-Tho Ha village is located in Van Ha ward, about 45 km from Hanoi capital.
+Tho Ha village is located in Van Ha ward, about 45 km from the Hanoi capital.
 Tho Ha village was formerly famous for its pottery.
-This used to be one of the most famous pottery centers of the Vietnamese people in the 14th century.
-However, the pottery profession gradually faded away, only the rice paper making profession is still passed down from generation to generation.
-Entering the village, the first impression of visitors will be the rice paper trays lined up in small alleys, on roofs, tree branches… and the air is filled with the aroma of rice paper.
-Tho Ha mainly produces two types of rice paper: coconut rice paper and spring roll rice paper.
+This was one of the most famous pottery centers of the Vietnamese people in the 14th century.
+However, the pottery profession gradually faded away; only the rice paper-making profession is still passed down from generation to generation.
+Upon entering the village, visitors’ first impression will be of rice paper trays lining small alleys, roofs, and tree branches, and the air is filled with the aroma of rice paper.
+Tho Ha mainly produces two types of rice paper: coconut and spring roll.

 To have delicious rice paper, people are careful right from the stage of choosing ingredients.
-Rice paper is made from pure rice soaked from the night before.
-Every day at 3am, the small village by the Cau River wakes up to start a working day.
+Rice paper is made from pure rice that is soaked overnight.
+Every day at 3 am, the small village by the Cau River wakes up to start a working day.
 Every kitchen is red hot.
-Nowadays, while coconut rice paper is made by hand on the stove, the process of making rice paper has been supported by machines.
-The grilled coconut rice paper is crispy, fragrant with the flavor of coconut, sesame, and peanuts.
+Nowadays, while coconut rice paper is still made by hand on the stove, the process of making rice paper is supported by machines.
+The grilled coconut rice paper is crispy and fragrant, with notes of coconut, sesame, and peanuts.
 The rice paper has a moderate thickness, is flexible, easy to roll, and is still chewy when soaked in water without breaking, so it is popular with many people.
-Currently, Tho Ha is also a destination for tourists, researchers of culture and craft villages.
+Currently, Tho Ha is also a destination for tourists and researchers of culture and craft villages.

 Specialty of Bac Ninh